-Pursuant to draft legislation concerning the auction of the 800MHz band, 3 times 10MHz duplex will be auctioned with a minimum reference price of EUR 90 million per 10MHz duplex.
+On 14 November 2012, BIPT launched a consultation on draft legislation for the auction of the 800MHz band.
+Pursuant to this draft legislation, 3 times 10MHz duplex will be auctioned with a minimum reference price of EUR 90 million per 10MHz duplex.
 It is expected that the 800MHz spectrum will be auctioned by the end of 2013.
-KPN expects that it may participate in this spectrum auction, which may require KPN to incur significant unexpected capital expenditures or investments.
+As a result of this auction, KPN may participate in a spectrum auction in Belgium as early as 2013, which may require KPN to incur significant unexpected capital expenditures or investments.